giellalt/lang-smj/docs/smj.md

 * *lådas:* `låda+N+Sg+Ela`

  LEXICON LINNJA  Only for the loan word "linnja".
 Because it's a loan word, the "nnj" is pronounced "nn-j", and therefore does not behave as the regular lule sami "nj" sound and therefore it doesn't follow the rule that makes a:á in 1. grade with short vowel in first syllable (It isn't as linnja-linjáv or birás-birrasav).
 This word is therefore sub taged.
 Norwegian/Swedish words with a short "i" followed by two different consonants are assimilated to lule sami in different manners accoring to the consonants in question, but the word is always on grade III (Morén-Duolljá 2014).
-The correctly assimilated form linºnja is added to NOADE lexicon in stems file.
+Both err/orth and correct form is part of this lexicon.

 *linja # Even-syllable test examples:*
-* *linnja:* `linnja+N+Sg+Nom`

  LEXICON SÁMEGIEL  Compounds on -giella, with short -giel as middle compound (sámegielåhpadiddje)